fzf #

 #

-The root directory from which to start the built-in directory walker.
+List of directory names to start the built-in directory walker.
 The default value is the current working directory.

 --walker-skip=DIRS